akeneo/onboarder-helpcenter/content/md/supplier-onboarder/update-products.md

 * Filters to access directly to attribute groups or missing attributes

 :::info
-The breadcrumb is displayed only when you are on a product model page, it allows you to navigate through the levels of the product model.
+The breadcrumb is displayed only when you are on a product model page, it allows you to navigate through the different levels of the product model.
 :::

 ## The product navigation panel